LumosWC/fyp2018_wy1314/README.md

+The main programming language or tool used in this project is Matlab.
+Because the purpose of this project is to test the feasibility and evaluate the accuracy performances of different methods, whether the ideas and methods can be implemented in a clear and straight-forward manner is more important than the execution speed and efficiency of the code.
+And there are some computer vision and deep learning toolbox specically made for Matlab.
+VLFeat, an open source computer vision library and MatConvNet, a MATLAB toolbox implementing Convolutional Neural Networks (CNNs) are used as two primary toolboxes throughout the project.

-# Detailed Process of the Regional Max-Pooling Activations from CNN for CBIR
+# Detailed Process of the Regional Max-Pooling Activations (RMAC) from CNN for CBIR: #

 **Weichuan Yin**